I participated in this sponsored campaign on behalf of Firefly®, REACH®, and One2One Network. All opinions stated are my own.

 Gabe recently lost his first tooth.
 You will probably notice it in the video or in the photos.
 He was so excited about the Tooth Fairy.
 When we met a friend last weekend, Gabe shared his excitement with him.
 Our friend told us that his parents told him that the Tooth Fairy didn’t want teeth with cavities.
 She wouldn’t “accept” them.
 Apparently our friend didn’t do a good job brushing his own teeth as a child, and the Tooth Fairy left a lot of his teeth.
 The parents said they had to visit somewhere like Dentist Frederick to get fillings for his teeth and when they eventually fell out, the tooth fairy left them under his pillow!

 We warned Gabe that the Tooth Fairy might not accept teeth with cavities or fillings.
 I wanted the Tooth Fairy incentive to continue to reinforce good oral hygiene habits.
+Safe to say, with regular visits to our Dentist windsor, the Tooth Fairy would be very kind to him.

 You can also make up games or songs to encourage tooth brushing.
 Singing songs requires the help of a parent or adult, because it’s hard to sing and brush your teeth.
 Recently, Gabe has learned to hum the ABC Song while brushing his teeth to help ensure that they’re brushed properly.